bottlerocket-os/bottlerocket-project-website/content/en/ecs-updater/0.2.x/setup/index.markdown

 ```

 This should return a single-column, formatted table of your log groups.
-Select the log group you want and then set the  ECS_UPDATER_LOG_GROUP to the name of the group you wish to use.
+Select the log group you want and then set the  `ECS_UPDATER_LOG_GROUP` to the name of the group you wish to use.

 ```shell
 export ECS_UPDATER_LOG_GROUP="my-log-existing"
 ```

-To make sure you transcribed the log group name correctly, make sure you confirm the details about your group.
+To make sure you transcribed the log group name correctly, confirm the details about your group.

 ### Confirm the log group